|

 -

-- The adult moths are small to medium size, we did not have any photo yet.
+- The adult moths are small to medium size, with relatively small eyes and

 -